 West Virginia lawyers protecting the rights of residents of assisted living facilities

 Long-term care facilities perform the vital function of providing a compassionate home to seniors in our community who can no longer care for themselves.
 Sadly, these nursing homes often shirk their responsibilities and subject residents to neglect and even abuse.
 Because nursing homes are generally for-profit companies, cost-cutting measures, such as hiring unqualified staff can make conditions less than desirable and result in serious injuries to residents.

-Calwell Luce diTrapano PLLC, LC advocates for the rights of these vulnerable members of our community.
+Calwell Luce diTrapano PLLC advocates for the rights of these vulnerable members of our community.
 You can help by immediately reporting your suspicions of financial exploitation, neglect, or physical, emotional, verbal or sexual abuse.
 If our examination of the facts shows any type of negligence or abuse, we can take actions to protect your loved one.
-Our Charleston legal team first ensures that your family member is in a safe location.
+Our Charleston West Virginia nursing home abuse attorneys first ensure that your family member is in a safe location.
 Once the threat of harm is removed, we seek to recover compensation from the nursing home that allowed such conditions to persist.

 West Virginia nursing home statutes

 West Virginia statutes in §64-13 govern nursing home licensure rules.
 The extensive legislation contains provisions for residents’ appropriate medical care and quality of life, and for the safe, sterile conditions maintained by the facilities.
 The laws also outline residents’ rights, such as the rights to privacy, independence, medical care and property ownership.

 Nursing home neglect with activities of daily living